 Here are some tips to keep in mind when living in the Icelandic capital:

-Frequently asked questions about sharing a flat in Reykjavík
+Frequently Asked Questions about sharing a flat in Reykjavík

 How much does a shared flat cost in Reykjavík?

-In the Icelandic capital, you will be able to choose between single rooms, which have an average of €550-600, and shared rooms for around €480 on average.
+In Reykjavík, you can find single rooms averaging €550-600 and shared rooms for around €480 on average.

 Where to look for shared flats in Reykjavík?